apcl-research/human_attention_localize_c_bugs/README.md

 2. For our study, please refer to this file in Google Drive: https://docs.google.com/spreadsheets/d/1HsdA5WA44Ezjk6fC90fZqoEeKMscgR-MtqGbvv1KHUs/edit?usp=drive_link.
 Note that for some participants, we successfully saved the `.json` file while for others, the number of AI queries is confirmed by region coordinate data, watching the screen recordings, and the study administrator's notes.

 ### 4.1.4 Popup Data (Table 6)
 There is a .csv file for each participant documenting when the attention survey popped up and what the participant's response was.
-This .csv file for each participant is included in each participant's branch on this repository.
 The aggregated data is here: https://docs.google.com/spreadsheets/d/1giubGglxVcxWsRzYHPYchLtC9wkwCA8O/edit?usp=drive_link&ouid=100587885798417241681&rtpof=true&sd=true.

 ### 4.1.5 Bug Repository Data (Table 1)
 Please see the `important_spreadsheets\Appendix_Bug_and_Grading_Information.xlsx` in this branch.